 Robusta has a distinct taste.
-It has more caffeine than any other type of coffee bean, and caffeine is quite a bitter substance.
+It has more caffeine than any other type of coffee bean, offering a clean boost in energy.

 In general, robusta coffee is described as being stronger, bolder, and as having a much higher presence of nutty flavor profiles.
 It is roasty and warm in both flavor and aroma.
 Arabica, on the other hand, frequently features bright acidity and fruit-like flavor notes.

 A frequent question many people have is how long Vietnamese coffee lasts in their pantries.
 Well, the answer depends a lot on how you store your coffee.